evanricard/ContingencyCooking/README.md

 ## Built With

-* [BigOven](http://api2.bigoven.com/web/documentation) - The web framework used to gather aggregate data on ingredients, instructions, etc. for a given recipe
+* [BigOven](http://api2.bigoven.com/web/documentation) - The web framework used to gather aggregate data on ingredients, instructions, for a given recipe
-* [Trello](https://trello.com/b/O81nvT6E/cooking-with-code) - Project management tool with a focus on Agile techniques
+* [Trello](https://trello.com/b/O81nvT6E/cooking-with-code) - Project management tool with a focus on **Agile** techniques

 ## Contributing